Lajaynees/readme-generator/README.md

 See Walkthrough below:

 ### Questions
-Any questions you can contact undefined here:
+Any questions you can reach out to:
 Email: [lscingram@yahoo.com](mailto:lscingram@yahoo.com)

 ### Contact